yreddys/Basic--Programs--Java/README.md

 }

 // To Find Longest SubString without Repeating Characters
 // Find the longest word in string
+// Find the longest word in string and count